cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/59/CumulativeMedicationDuration-0.4.000.md

 ```

 ## Guidance and Documentation
-Goal is to calculate to the duration of a medication from the various sources of medication data:
+Goal is to get to number of days
-orders, dispenses, statements, and discharge information.

 Two broad approaches to the calculation: